 - When will these pilot phase New Therapeutic Uses research projects be completed?

-- How many companies are collaborating in the Therapeutics Discovery pilot program?
+- How many companies are collaborating in the New Therapeutic Uses pilot program?

 - How is this model different from previous public-private partnerships for research that support the discovery and development of new medicines?